-San Jose Church, Catedral Viejo,the Presidential Palace in Panama City;the Metropolitan National Park;os Altos de Maria; waterfalls of El Valle;Taboga Island; marine world of the Coiba National Park, Bocas del Torah, Contadora Island, and La Viuda.All Dive Centers in Panama (1)
+San Jose Church, Catedral Viejo,the Presidential Palace in Panama City;the Metropolitan National Park;os Altos de Maria; waterfalls of El Valle;Taboga Island; marine world of the Coiba National Park, Bocas del Torah, Contadora Island, and La Viuda.Individual Booking Try It Free

 The Republic of Panama is located on the same-name isthmus between the Pacific Ocean and the Caribbean Sea on the lands of two Americas - South and Central.
 The nearest neighbors of Panama are Colombia and Costa Rica.
 In the ancient Indian dialect Panama means "a place full of fish", which clearly describes the feature of the country.
 Here there is the main source of income of the country - the famous 80-mile Panama Canal is an outstanding refinement of civil engineering and serves as an important waterway of the world, linking the Pacific Ocean to the Caribbean Sea.
 In 2012 the authoritative American edition of the "New York Times" gave Panama the first place in the list of countries that are recommended to visit.
 Panama’s climate is as sub-equatorial.